Subdivision of surfaces

 Icosahedron obtained with the application.

-The aims of this project was to study how the tessellation works with simple domains and to implement the basic logic for triangulate the vertices of simple objects like cubes and then with more complex like torus, sphere and cylinder.
+The aims of this project were to study how tessellation works with simple domains and to implement the basic logic for triangulating the vertices of simple objects like cubes and then more complex ones like tori, spheres, and cylinders.

-For the course project there was also a need to produce a report in the form of website (fully in italian) which is hosted from the university's mathematics department Federigo Enriques.
-It contains the theory behind the software, the technique involved, user manual of the application and lot of example videos about the application.
+For the course project, a report was also produced in the form of a website (fully in Italian), hosted by the university's mathematics department Federigo Enriques.
+It contains the theory behind the software, the techniques involved, a user manual for the application, and many example videos.

-By accessing the authors section of the course website, is possible to read under my name a note from the course teacher saying:
+By accessing the authors section of the course website, you can read a note from the course teacher under my name:

 “has developed the project related to the triangulation and tessellation of the lateral surface of some geometric solids obtaining truly amazing visual effects.” - Prof. Alzati